A new play for small scale touring and the rural touring networks

 An Audio Exhibition What's Your Story? - A life Story Project

 We will also be touring an audio exhibition to each performance of The Haunted Man.
-This exhibition will be put together from a series of intergenerational workshops we will be running in early autumn.
+This exhibition will be put together from a series of intergenerational workshops we will be running in Spring 2018.
 They are a varitation of the What's Your story? sessions we have run before and you can find out more about them by clicking here.

 If you woud like more information about these workshops and the exhibition then please call chris on 0776 977 1264 or email him at firstname.lastname@example.org.